Emerging Trends in Multifamily Development and Investment to Keep on Your Watchlist

 For multifamily property developers and managers, these multifamily statistics underscore the importance of adapting to the changing needs of the workforce.
 As remote work becomes more entrenched, the demand for multifamily units that support this lifestyle is expected to rise.
 Integrating dedicated workspaces and flexible co-working options into multifamily properties will not only meet the evolving preferences of residents but also position these properties as attractive choices for the growing workforce segment that values the ability to work from anywhere.

-8. 74% of Renters Are Gen Z
+8. Less Than 1% of U.S. Homeowners Are Gen Z

 9. Investment Volumes Decreased 60%